Human sexuality: Sociocultural aspects

-A Gay Liberation march in London, UK, c.
-1972.
+A Gay Liberation march in London, UK, 1971.
 A Gay Liberation Front banner is visible.
 Location is believed to be Trafalgar Square.

 Human sexuality can be understood as part of the social life of humans, which is governed by implied rules of behavior and the status quo.
 This narrows the view to groups within a society.
 The socio-cultural context of society, including the effects of politics and the mass media, influences and forms sexual norms.
 Throughout history, social norms have been changing and continue to change as a result of movements such as the sexual revolution and the rise of gender equality.

 Sex education

 The age and manner in which children are informed of issues of sexuality is a matter of sex education.
 The school systems in almost all developed countries have some form of sex education, but the nature of the issues covered varies widely.
 In some countries, such as Australia and much of Europe, age-appropriate sex education often begins in pre-school, whereas other countries leave sex education to the pre-teenage and teenage years.
 Sex education covers a range of topics, including the physical, mental, and social aspects of sexual behavior.
 Communities have differing opinions on the appropriate age for children to learn about sexuality.
 According to Time magazine and CNN, 74% of teenagers in the United States reported that their major sources of sexual information were their peers and the media, compared to 10% who named their parents or a sex education course.

 In the United States, some sex education programs encourage abstinence-only, the choice to restrain oneself from sexual activity.
 In contrast, comprehensive sex education aims to encourage students to take charge of their own sexuality and know how to have safe, healthy, and pleasurable sex if and when they choose to do so.

 Proponents for an abstinence-only education believe that teaching a comprehensive curriculum would encourage teenagers to have sex, while proponents for comprehensive sex education argue that many teenagers will have sex regardless and should be equipped with knowledge of how to have sex responsibly.
 According to data from the National Longitudinal Survey of Youth, many teens who intend to be abstinent fail to do so, and when these teenagers do have sex, many do not use safe sex practices such as contraceptives.